frankNowinski/frankNowinski.github.io/_posts/2016-03-18-editing-a-form-asynchronously.md

 });
 {% endhighlight %}

 First, I determine what particular workout row we're dealing with.
-Then, I conceal the span element showing the workout values by adding the `hide-row` class and display the edit workout form by adding the `edit-workout` id to the input fields.
+Then, I conceal the span element showing the workout values by adding the <code>hide-row</code> class and display the edit workout form by adding the <code>edit-workout</code> id to the input fields.

 Now that the user has upgraded their workout to fulfill their beast mode requirements, I'll need to submit their form and update the workout row without refreshing the page.
 Enter obstacle number three: submitting the updated workout form via Ajax.

-Remote true makes capturing the inputted values and transferring it to the backend server a piece of cake; all you have to do is add `remote: :true` to your form and create the following event listener in your JavaScript file:
+Remote true makes capturing the inputted values and transferring it to the backend server a piece of cake; all you have to do is add <code>remote: :true</code> to your form and create the following event listener in your JavaScript file:

 {% highlight javascript linenos %}
 $('form').submit(function(event){